D7661, 7661, 25311

 25311 was busy shunting at Three Spires Junction on April 21st.
 This was 'target 46' trip and comprised a variety of air braked and vacuum braked wagons conveying coal and smokeless fuels and somewhat out of place several vent vans.

 Whilst allocated to Cricklewood, 25311 handled a number of passenger workings far north of its home depot.
 On June 1st 25311 worked the 16.05 Leeds - Carlisle.
-On June 17th 25311 was noted passing Long Preston with four empty ballst wagons.
+On June 17th 25311 was noted passing Long Preston with four empty ballast wagons.
 On June 19th and even further north 25311 worked the 11.35 Glasgow Central - Stranraer Harbour and 15.30 return.
 And on June 27th 25311 was on the North Wales coast working the 11.55 Manchester Victoria - Holyhead and the 16.30 return.

 Photograph collection of webmaster.